-A valuation model was used to develop the liabilities for the July 1, 2020 valuation.
+A valuation model was used to develop the liabilities for this valuation.
 The valuation model relies on ProVal software, which was developed by Winklevoss Technologies, LLC.
 Experts within Aon selected this software and determined it is appropriate for performing valuations.
 We coded and reviewed the software for the provisions, assumptions, methods, and data of the State of Nevada Postretirement Health and Life Insurance Plan.

 The valuation model outputs various cost scenarios.
 The "1% increase" and "1% decrease" interest rate scenarios vary only the discount rate assumption, in order to illustrate the impact of a change in that assumption in isolation.
-In practice, certain other assumptions, such as the expected or realized asset returns, would also be expected to vary when the discount rate changes.
+In practice, certain other assumptions would also be expected to vary when the discount rate changes.
 Therefore, the output from these scenarios should be used solely for assessing the impact of the discount rate in isolation and may not represent a realistic set of results for other purposes.